mc2-project/mc2/_sources/opaquesql_usage.rst.txt

 Download
 --------
-In the download section, you should tell MC\ :sup:`2` Client that the results you are retrieving are encrypted by Opaque SQL.
+In the download section, you should tell |platform| Client that the results you are retrieving are encrypted by Opaque SQL.
 This section should look something like this:

 .. code-block:: yaml